-If you are charged with a moving violation under Subtitle C of the Texas Transportation Code, you may ask the Judge before the appearance date on the citation, either orally or in writing, to take a driving safety course.
+If you are charged with a moving violation under Subtitle C of the Texas Transportation Code, you may ask the Judge before the appearance date on the citation, either orally (in person) or in writing (by mail), to take a driving safety course.
 NOTE: If you hold a Commercial Driver's License (CDL), you are not eligible for the Driving Safety Course.

 Do not take a driving safety course without first obtaining permission from the court.

 If you were operating a motorcycle and request to take a driving safety course, you must take a motorcycle operator’s training course.
 At the time of the request, you must:

 a. present proof of financial responsibility (liability insurance);

 d. pay the courts costs and an administration fee (for moving violation offenses: $133 or $158 if in a school zone

 e. sign an affidavit swearing that you are eligible to take a driving safety course.

 You are eligible to request this course if you:

 1. have not completed a driving safety course for dismissal of a traffic offense within the 12 months preceding the date of the offense;